The steering committee brings external oversight to support delivery.

-The Governance group are working to create the roadmap for national and international adoption.
+The governance and infrastructure group are working to create the roadmap for national and international adoption of the Global Farm Metric.
 They are there to ensure the Global Farm Metric remains in the commons, relevant and rigorous, with the necessary governance and infrastructure to enable its wide adoption and ongoing refinement in line with emerging science and technology.

 Their work includes a review of existing ESG metrics for finance; the potential of using the Global Farm Metric as a baseline for UK ELMs and SFI payments, sustainability standards at farm-level for procurement within the supply chain, and standard data for use in consumer labelling.

-The international working group focus on gaining support and adoption in the international arena with organisations such as the UN’s Food and Agriculture Organisation (FAO); Guidelines Sustainability Assessment of Food and Agriculture (SAFA); the Sustainable Agriculture Platform (SAI); Food and land use coalition (FOLU); World Business Council (WBC); World Benchmarking Alliance; Sustainable Markets Initiative; and One Planet Business for Biodiversity (OP2B).
+The international working group focus on gaining support for and adoption of the Global Farm Metric in the international arena with organisations such as the UN’s Food and Agriculture Organisation (FAO); Guidelines Sustainability Assessment of Food and Agriculture (SAFA); the Sustainable Agriculture Platform (SAI); Food and Land Use Coalition (FOLU); World Business Council (WBC); World Benchmarking Alliance; Sustainable Markets Initiative; and One Planet Business for Biodiversity (OP2B).